charguer/optitrust/README.md

 # Build and install

-Execute `make && make install` at the root of the project.
+Execute `make install` at the root of the project.

 # Example